 The Swedish bands electric 21-song set begins the same as Prequelle, Ghosts latest release.
 A unseen child softly chanting “Ring a Ring o’ Roses” just moments before a wall of sound explodes from the stage.
 When the curtain falls revealing the band of seven Nameless Ghouls and Ghoulettes, the crowd rose to their feet in full anticipation of the arrival of Cardinal Copia, Ghosts whimsical leader.
 Copia is a fourth incarnation and current character played by frontman extraordinaire Tobias Forge, who previously appeared as the more visually chilling Papa Emeritus I,II and III in the characters lineage.

 Copia, who wears a prosthetic mask with blackened eyes, brings a humorous but playful side mixed with a heavy European accent which is apparent as he is addressing the crowd.
 Forges’ masterful delivery is silky smooth and he simply has his way with the audience whether being comical or enthusiastically introducing a song by asking “are you ready to get your asses kicked?”
-In a stark contrast, the band itself, aptly referred to as the Nameless Ghouls and Ghoulettes, wear dark masks that also hide their true identity from the masses.
+In a stark contrast, the band itself, aptly referred to as the Nameless Ghouls and Ghoulettes, wear dark masks that hide their true identity from the masses.
 The group does not cover the new material in studio sessions, but the Grammy-winning band does tour as Ghost for live performances.
-Its been said that their influences are derived from the classic heavy hitters in the rock genre, but songs such as “Mary On A Cross” and “Dance Macabre,” could be just as appealing on a adult contemporary SiriusXM station as it currently is on the hard rock format Octane.
+It has been said that their influences are derived from the classic heavy hitters in the rock genre, but songs such as “Mary On A Cross” and “Dance Macabre,” could be just as appealing on a adult contemporary SiriusXM station as it currently is on the hard rock format Octane.

 Not to be forgotten, the Ghoulettes had their turn on the progressive instrumental “Helvetesfonster,” which showcased their immense talent on keyboards.
 Forge also mixed in a few crowd favorite sing-a-longs directly targeted to involve their rabid fans, “Spirit” and the dark yet sinister “Year Zero.”